-The consolidated financial statements have been prepared from the books and records of the Office in accordance with U.S. generally accepted accounting principles for federal entities and the formats prescribed by the Office of Management and Budget Circular A-136, Financial Reporting Requirements.
-The financial reports used to monitor and control budgetary resources are prepared from the same books and records.
+The consolidated financial statements have been prepared from the books and records of the Office in accordance with U.S. generally accepted accounting principles for federal entities and the formats prescribed by the Office of Management and Budget.
+Reports used to monitor and control budgetary resources are prepared from the same records.

-The consolidated financial statements should be read with the realization that it is for a component of the U.S. Government, a sovereign entity.
+Users of the consolidated financial statements are advised that the statements are for a component of the U.S. Government.